victorvermot/42_Cursus/README.md

 # 42_Cursus

 This repo countains all the projects I did throughout my cursus in the school 42 Lausanne.
-I started the school in October 2021 and I currently am working on the "minitalk" project.
+I started the school in October 2021 and I currently am working on the "philosophers" project.
-You can click on each projects to see the code associated to them.
+You can click on some of the projects I found worth sharing to see the code associated to them.

 # Projects